hlissner/evil-snipe/README.md

   * `;` and `,` repeat support
   * `n` and `N` repeat support
+  * Vertical-scoping: `5shi` will jump to the next occurance of 'hi' that is within 5 columns of the cursor on any following line.
   * Use `r` as an operator or text-object to target remove objects.
   * As an operator, it defaults to word mode.
 So `drwo` will delete the next word containg `wo`.